vojtechruz/spring-web-cert-notes-4.2/README.md

 ###Content Negotiation
 - One resource can be rendered as different type to the client depending on the request
 - Can be based on http header, file extension or http request parameter
-- Can be achieved by having multiple controller methods for each content type one, not recommended
+- Can be achieved by having multiple controller methods, one for each content type - not recommended
-- Can be achieved by having one controller method with branching logic depending or request details, not recommended
+- Can be achieved by having one controller method with branching logic depending or request details - not recommended

 ###ContentNegotiatingViewResolver